radhika004/nyaysathi/README.md

 # NyaySathi | AI-Powered Legal Assistant

-This project is an AI-powered legal assistant focused on the Indian Code of Criminal Procedure (CrPC), featuring a Next.js frontend and a FastAPI/MongoDB/ChromaDB backend.
+This project is an AI-powered legal assistant focused on the Indian Law, featuring a Next.js frontend and a FastAPI/MongoDB/ChromaDB backend.

 ## 🚀 How to get this on GitHub